Aleph-Alpha/ts-rs/README.md

   When `serde-compat` is enabled, warnings are printed during build if unsupported serde attributes are encountered.
 Enabling this feature silences these warnings.

+- `import-esm`

+  `import` statements in the generated file will have the `.js` extension in the end of the path to conform to the ES Modules spec. (e.g.:
+  `import { MyStruct } from "./my_struct.js"`)

 If there's a type you're dealing with which doesn't implement `TS`, use `#[ts(type = "..")]` or open a PR.

 ### serde compatability
-With the `serde-compat` feature (enabled by default), serde attributes can be parsed for enums and structs.
-Supported serde attributes:
+With the `serde-compat` feature (enabled by default), serde attributes can be parsed for enums and structs Supported serde attributes:
 - `rename`
 - `rename-all`